QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

 - indeterminate: program consists of one or more race conditions; the output of the program varies from run to run, depending on which threads ran when.

 ### Chap 27
+- condition variables
-- condition variables: useful when some kind of signaling must take place between threads, if one thread is waiting for another to do something before it can continue
+    - useful when some kind of signaling must take place between threads, if one thread is waiting for another to do something before it can continue
+- pthread cond wait()
-- pthread cond wait(): puts the calling thread to sleep, and thus waits for some other thread to signal it, usually when something in the program has changed that the now-sleeping thread might care about
+    - puts the calling thread to sleep, and thus waits for some other thread to signal it, usually when something in the program has changed that the now-sleeping thread might care about
 ```
 Pthread_mutex_lock(&lock);
 while (initialized == 0)
     Pthread_cond_wait(&init, &lock);